 - Degrees at level 7.
 Master’s degrees, Postgraduate Certificate/Diploma

 - Cognate degree (A degree in a safety or health related discipline which covers a minimum of 50% Health and Safety content)

 - NVQ level 5 Diploma (Must include additional Unit 611)

 - SCQF level 10 Diploma

-As an IOSH member you will be able to attend of free and low cost seminars, access free technical information, get discounts on professional courses and network with 1000s of other members.
-More about the benefits of joining IOSH is available here.
+- being able to attend free and low-cost seminars, access free technical information, get discounts on professional courses and network with thousands of other members